Is Cannabidiol CBD non-psychoactive?

 Somehow or other, the word “psychoactive”, in large part sounds like a hallucination to all of us, having visions or those hippies from the 60s who were taking psychedelic drugs like LSD.
 However, although these hallucinations also have to do with psychoactivity, the term “psychoactive” encompasses something much more general.

 A psychoactive substance is any substance that affects the functioning of the brain leading to changes in mood, consciousness, feelings and even behaviour.
-Caffeine, nicotine or alcohol, for example, are all legal psychoactive drugs since they alter our brain chemicals (in the short and long term) and its functioning in one way or another.
+Caffeine, nicotine or alcohol, for example, are all legal psychoactive drugs because in one way or another they alter our brain chemicals (short and long term) and its functioning.

 However, there is a fine line of confusion between what is psychoactive and what is psychotropic.
 Perhaps many times when we really want to express that a substance is psychotropic we mistakenly use the word psychoactive.